bradeneast/schwifty/README.md

 ## How it works
-Schwifty preloads and caches same-origin HTML documents, using an asynchronous request.
+Schwifty preloads and caches same-origin HTML documents, using an asynchronous XHTTP request.

 ## Usage